-16 Going concern
+17 Going concern

-The directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
-The directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the company.
+The directors believe that the company had adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statement have been prepared on going concern basis.
+The directors are also not aware of any material non-compliance with statutory or regulatory requirement or of any pending changes to legislation which may affect the company.